Kakamotobi/Learned/JS/Destructuring-Assignment/Destructuring-Assignment.md

 # Destructuring Assignment
 > Javascript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+- A way to unpack, extract, single out:
+  - Values from arrays
+  - Properties from objects
+- Into distinct variables without altering the original array or object.

 ## Destructuring Arrays
 ### Syntax